 26. Expose Yourself to Aromatherapy

-Natural therapies, particularly aromatherapy, have a long history, for hundreds of years, and more recently, they are enjoying a big come back.
+Natural therapies, particularly aromatherapy, have a long history, for hundreds of years, and more recently, they are enjoying a big comeback.

 According to Science, essential oils provide substantial therapeutic effects and enhance the body’s natural stress relief.

-Business executive are recommended to buy an essential oil diffuser for the home or in the home for daily use.
+Business executives are recommended to buy an essential oil diffuser for the home or in the home for daily use.
 For a small fee, they make your home or office an abode of serenity.

 27. Stretches Reduce Stress

 As mentioned in the previous section, exercise is not only good for your body and health, but also for stress and anxiety.